Adding Users to Linux Groups and User Management

 2. Use the arrow keys to go up and down, and q to exit.

 3. Edit the file directly or use the commands below.
-It’s recommended to use the commands, especially if you’re a beginner, because you don’t want to accidentally corrupt the passwd file.
+Use the commands, especially if you’re a beginner, to avoid accidentally corrupt the passwd file.

 1. Log in as root